choudharydhruv/deepRL-projects-udacity/project1_navigation/Report.md

 b) Batch Size 128
 c) Epsilon - decayed from 1 to 0.01 with a decay value of 0.995

+Final reward achieved over 1000 episodes is 16.5

 ![Plot comparing on-policy rewards][image2]

-Given that this task was not very hard to learn, we do not see any add
+Given that this task was not very hard to learn, we do not see any additional benefits from any of the DQN variants.

 ![Off-policy rewards for DQN][image3]

+For the off-policy, we achieve an average of 16.56 over 100 rewards.

 ### Future Work